The Price of Poise

 Ananyaa Sachan ‘29

-This piece is a celebration on my body and how it connects to my absolute existence.
-I wrote about some of the most imperfect things about me that are deemed ugly but in truth are the most beautiful creations in existence that many people fail to realize.
-This poem hopes to inspire others to celebrate themselves.
+This piece is a celebration of my body and how it connects to my absolute existence.
+I wrote about some of the most imperfect things about me that are deemed ugly, but, in truth, they are the most beautiful creations in existence, the ones that many people fail to realize.
+With this poem, I hope to inspire others to celebrate themselves.